 The Biorhythm Craze

-Beside the discussion of biorhythms, I also write about hardware and software bricolage, using some different cases than in the book.
+Beside the discussion of biorhythms, I also write about hardware and software bricolage, using some examples that did not make it into the book.
 You can find the chapter online here.
-The whole book should be published later this year, and promises a whole lot of absolutely fascinating studies of visual cultures in the Soviet bloc and Communist China.
+The whole book should be published later this year, and promises a whole lot of fascinating studies of visual cultures in the Soviet bloc and Communist China.